integreat-io/integreat-adapter-xml/README.md

 - `namespaces`: May be an object with uris as keys and prefixes as values.
 Any namespace matching an uri will use the given prefix.
 Use an empty string `''` to indicate a default namespace that will not have any prefix.
+- `hideXmlDirective`: When set to `true`, the leading `<?xml version="1.0" encoding="utf-8"?>` will not be included in the serialized XML.
+This only has an effect when going to the serice, and the default is `false` (the directive is included).
 - `soapVersion`: When provided, the correct SOAP namespace and content type will be used for the given version.
 The adapter supports `'1.1'` and `'1.2'`.
   Default is no soap version.
+- `soapPrefix`: You may specify a soap prefix to use instead of the default `'soap'` prefix.
+This is an alternative to specifying the soap namespace with the wanted prefix in `namespaces`.
 - `soapAction`: When set to `true`, a soap action will be generated with the namespace from the document or `soapActionNamespace`, and set according to the given `soapVersion`.
 For verson 1.1, it will be set as a header, for version